If you’ve been following along, you know that I left running a million dollar consulting firm to try my hand in building and selling my own products.

 When most of us think of customer support, we think something bad happened.
 The app broke or I can’t figure something out.
 But I think supporting customers is much more than just helping them overcome roadblocks.
 Supporting means helping their business succeed as a result of you being in the picture.
 This can mean offering your customers helpful resources that don’t describe the how’s, but the why’s.
 HelpScout does a great job of this with their resources page (which, incidentally, is great for new lead generation.)

-What I’ve been doing this year, which I credit much of Planscope’s success to (even though there was no full-time developer, designer, marketer, or really anyone around to add stuff all the time), was the time I spent doing a lot of one-on-one interactions with people, often entirely unprovoked by them.
+What I did in 2013, which I credit much of my success to (even though there was no full-time developer, designer, marketer, or really anyone around to add stuff all the time), was the time I spent doing a lot of one-on-one interactions with people, often entirely unprovoked by them.
 In the Bootstrapping world, we’re starting to call this “concierge onboarding”.
 But I wouldn’t exclude concierge (or good ol’ fashioned high touch interaction) to onboarding.

 I know as engineers we often desire to make everything automated and not require any human input whatsoever (*cough* next section), but I think that human touch is something that is unexpected and greatly appreciated, and that most of my bigger competitors aren’t able to do.
 If you’re small, take advantage of your size!